Gerald R. Ford International Airport: History

+In calendar year 2025, GRR set an all-time record with 4,303,696 passengers served, up 3.15% over 2024.

 Facilities

-Gerald R. Ford International Airport has two parallel east-west runways and one north-south runway.
+Gerald R. Ford International Airport has two parallel east–west runways and one north–south runway.
 Along with cargo and general aviation facilities, the airport has a passenger terminal with two concourses: A has 15 gates and B has eight.
 Runways 08R/26L and runway 17/35 have ILS.
 The airport also has a 5,000 ft general aviation runway north of the main 08R/26L runway.

 In September 2017, the airport celebrated the opening of phase one of their Gateway Transformation, a 59000 ft2 addition onto the passenger terminal facility that included a consolidated passenger security screening checkpoint, a new Marketplace with expanded retail and food & beverage offerings, new business centers and lounges, and much more.
 Concourse A's tenants are Delta Air Lines, American Airlines and United Airlines.
 Southwest Airlines, Sun Country Airlines, Frontier Airlines and Allegiant Air occupy Concourse B. All gates have climate-controlled jetways.

 The airport is served by Signature Flight Support, which operates an FBO on the field.
 Besides fuel, the facility provides general maintenance, aircraft parking, courtesy and rental cars, conference rooms, pilot supplies, a crew lounge, snooze rooms, and more.

 When new baggage screening regulations were introduced by the Transportation Security Administration in 2002, the airport was the first in the nation to conduct trials on the new screening machines.
 The baggage processing areas were too small for the machines so they were placed in the passenger lobby.

 The airport is also home to the West Michigan Aviation Academy, a public charter high school that focuses on aviation, STEM, and robotics educations.
 The school offers a fleet of Cessna 172 aircraft for flight training, allows students to build a Carbon Cub EX2 plane, and has a Redbird LD flight simulator.